-In an event frequented by nearly 200 representatives of the Construction Industry – Airey Taylor Consulting’s work on the Challenger TAFE Building was celebrated as winner of the Infrastructure Projects category in the 2019 Concrete Institute of Australia (WA) Awards on Friday 5 July 2019.
+In an event frequented by nearly 200 representatives of the Construction Industry – Airey Taylor Consulting’s work on the South Metropolitan TAFE Murdoch Campus T Block Building was celebrated as winner of the Infrastructure Projects category in the 2019 Concrete Institute of Australia (WA) Awards on Friday 5 July 2019.

 Director John Taylor was lead Design Engineer on the Project and accepted the Awards (right, above) on behalf of the creative team.
 He was joined by Stephen Parkin (Lead Architect) and Gino Perella (Delta Corp) on the night, whose work was instrumental in the creation of the Award Winning project.